Skip to content

 5. Click Save.

-6. Take note of the version of the secret (next to Create new version).
-You’ll need this next!
+6. Take note of the version number (displayed next to Create new version).
+You’ll need this for the next step.

-1. Update version to the new version number from the previous step: here and here.
+1. Update the version number to the new version from the previous step:

-3. File an MR with the above changes and have someone in #infrastructure-lounge review/approve/merge it for you.
+3. File an MR with the above changes and have someone in #infrastructure-lounge review/approve/merge it.

-Once the gitlab-helmfiles CI pipeline has finished, you’re ready to do a quick test:
+Once the gitlab-helmfiles CI pipeline has finished, validate the deployment:

 Terminal window